wbolster/argskwargs/doc/index.rst

 You may want to avoid the more complex forms, since those will likely not improve code clarity.
-Or as the Python mantra goes:
+Or as the Python mantras go:
-*simple is better than complex*.
+*readability counts* and *simple is better than complex*.

 API